 Fix up the little things

 Arrange electrical and gas safety inspection reports.
 It is not a legal requirement and you do not have to agree to the buyer’s request, but it is a courtesy.
-The only exception to this is if you’re selling to somebody who will move in renting tenants.
+The only exception to this is if you’re selling to somebody who will move in and rent tenants.

 The easiest option would be to arrange a ‘Lack of Building Regulation Indemnity Policy’.
 This will provide cover in the event of the Local Authority taking enforcement action for being in breach of Building Regulations.
 However, the policy does not provide cover for any defective works.
 The cost of the insurance is directly linked to the cost of the house, and your conveyancer will arrange this on your behalf.